f-niemiec/Soft17/README.md

-# Soft17  - A ML model for BlackJack
+# Soft17  - An AI Agent for BlackJack